Solitons in Quasiperiodic Lattices with Fractional Diffraction: Introduction

 The paper is organized as follows.
-In section \ref{sec:model} we introduce the model based on the FNLSE with a quasiperiodic potential.
-In Section \ref {sec:stationary_states} we present analytical and numerical results for the stationary states (the analytical results are obtained by means of the variational approximation, VA).
-In Section \ref{sec:dynamics} we investigate the stability of the stationary states for different regimes, including repulsive and attractive nonlinear self-interaction.
-The paper is concluded by Section \ref{sec:conclusions}.
+In Sec. \ref{sec:model} we introduce the model based on the FNLSE with a quasiperiodic potential.
+In Sec. \ref {sec:stationary_states} we present analytical and numerical results for the stationary states (the analytical results are obtained by means of the variational approximation, VA).
+In Sec. \ref{sec:dynamics} we investigate the stability of stationary states under the action of self-repulsive nonlinearity.
+The paper is concluded in Sec. \ref{sec:conclusions}.